beovideskevin/my2cents/README.md

 TO DO:
-Implementa relationship o orm o validations
+Implement relationships and validations.
-Tests con codeception
+Tests with codeception